-These countries are withdrawing embassy staff from Ukraine amid growing fears of an invasion by Russia
+These countries are withdrawing embassy staffers from Ukraine amid growing fears of an invasion by Russia

 Ukrainian Foreign Ministry spokesman Oleg Nikolenko called the evacuation of diplomatic families this week “premature.”

-“It is extremely important to avoid activity that could be used in the information space to increase tensions in society and destabilize the economic and financial security of Ukraine,” Nikolenko wrote on Twitter Monday.
+“It is extremely important to avoid activity that could be used in the information space to increase tensions in society and destabilize the economic and financial security of Ukraine,” Nikolenko wrote on Twitter on Monday.

 He said that only a handful of the 129 diplomatic missions in Ukraine have announced evacuations.
 Here is where some of those nations stand.